aawezk786/aawezk786/README.md

 I am an **Engineering** student at **CSMIT**.
 <br>
 <br>
-I am a **Full-Stack Developer** with hands on experience in frontend and backend development.
+I am  **Full-Stack Developer** with hands on experience in frontend and backend development.
 Proficient with various web development frameworks and libraries.
 <br>
 <br>
 Proficiency in **PHP,Ruby,HTML and Javascript**...